franreyn/pimaonline-strataui/docs/dev/layouts/content-blocks.md

 Within each column are a series of content blocks, which act as containers around your content.
 These blocks help to visually separate ideas, content, or learning activities, creating a clearer and more organized structure within each column.

-**Note: There should be no text or widgets used outside of content blocks, unless it is within the header**
+**Note: There should be no text or widgets used outside of content blocks, unless it is within the header.**

 ## HTML Example